SynthstromAudible/DelugeFirmware/docs/community_features.md

 	2. Pickup: The deluge will ignore changes to its internal Knob position/Parameter value until the Midi Knob/Fader's position is equal to the Deluge Knob position.
 After which the Midi Knob/Fader will move in sync with the Deluge.

 	3. Scale: The deluge will increase/decrease its internal Knob position/Parameter value relative to the change of the Midi Knob/Fader position and the amount of "runway" remaining on the Midi controller.
 Once the Midi controller reaches its maximum or minimum position, the Midi Knob/Fader will move in sync with the Deluge.
-The Deluge will value will always decrease/increase in the same direction as the Midi controller.
+The Deluge value will always decrease/increase in the same direction as the Midi controller.

 #### Catch Notes
  - ([#221]) The normal behavior of the Deluge is to try to keep up with 'in progress' notes when instant switching between clips by playing them late.
 However this leads to glitches with drum clips and other percussive sounds.
 Changing this setting to OFF will prevent this behavior and *not* try to keep up with those notes, leading to smoother instant switching between clips.

 #### Alternative Delay Params for golden knobs
  - ([#282]) Ability to select, using a Community Features Menu, which parameters are controlled when you click the Delay-related golden knobs.
 The default (for upper and lower knobs) is PingPong On/Off and Type (Digital/Analog), and you can modify it so the knob clicks change the Sync Type (Even, Triplets, Even) and SyncLevel (Off, Whole, 2nd, 4th...) respectively.

+#### Automation Instrument Clip View
+ - ([#241]) Automation Instrument Clip View is a new view that complements the existing Instrument Clip View.
+	- It is accessed from within the Clip View by pressing the Clip button (which will blink to indicate you are in the Automation View.
+	- You can edit Parameter Automation for Synth, Kit and Midi instrument clips on a per step basis at any zoom level.
+	- A community features sub-menu titled Automation was created to access a number of configurable settings for changes to existing behaviour.
+	- The three changes to existing behaviour included in this feature are: Clearing Clips, Nudging Notes and Shifting a Clip Horizontally.
+	- More details on the other components of the Automation Instrument Clip View as well as a button shortcuts cheat sheet can be found in the Description of PR #241.

 <h1 id="runtime-features">Runtime settings aka Community Features Menu</h1>